Hebrews Chapter 12

 Run with Endurance

-1. Consequently, we also – having so great a cloud of witnesses surrounding us, and having set aside every burden and easily ensnaring sin – we should run with endurance the race that is set before us,
+1. Consequently, we also – having so great a cloud of witnesses surrounding us, and having set aside every burden and easily ensnaring sin – we should run with endurance the race being set before us,

 3. For consider the One who has endured such opposition from sinners against Himself so you won’t grow weary, fainting in your souls.